Can You Mix Niacinamide and Vitamin C?

 Practical Recommendations

-If you're already layering them and seeing results: Don't change anything.
-The combination is working for you.
+Already layering them and seeing results?
+Don't change anything.

 Other Common Niacinamide Mixing Questions